Cosmo-Tech/cosmotech-api-python-client/docs/DatasetApi.md

 Get entities in a graph instance

-get entities in a graph instance
+Get entities in a graph instance Note: This endpoint is activated only if `csm.platform.twincache.useGraphModule` property is set to true

 ### Example